Area law and universality in the statistics of subsystem energy: subsystem energy basis

 We start by considering a generic nearest neighbor Hamiltonian of an infinite system\cite{footnote1} $\textbf{H}=\sum_{i=-\infty}^{\infty}H_{i,i+1}$, where $H_{i,i+1}$ has support in the set of sites $i$ and $i+1$.
 Now, consider $l$ contiguous sites and define a truncated Hamiltonian for the subsystem as $\textbf{H}_l=\sum_{i=1}^{l-1}H_{i,i+1}$.
 For interacting Hamiltonians, we always have $[\textbf{H},\textbf{H}_l]\neq0$, which means that if the total system is in its ground state, the subsystem can be in different eigenstates $|e_j\rangle$ with different probabilities $p(e_j)$.
-Note that for short-range Hamiltonians the right-hand side of $[\textbf{H},\textbf{H}_l]$ is dependent just on the boundary terms which hints on "weak" uncertainty relations.
+Note that for the short-range Hamiltonians the right-hand side of $[\textbf{H},\textbf{H}_l]$ is dependent just on the boundary terms which hints on "weak" uncertainty relations.
 To study the corresponding probabilities, one can first calculate the reduced density matrix of the subsystem $\rho_l=\text{tr}_{\bar{l}}|\psi_g\rangle\langle\psi_g|$ where the trace is over the complement of the subsystem.
 The reduced density matrix is exactly diagonal in the Schmidt basis which leads to the quantum entanglement entropy, but it has off-diagonal terms in every other basis.
 However, an interesting theorem is proved in Ref. \cite{muller2015}, see also Ref.\cite{Arad2016}; which indicates that global energy eigenstates are locally close to diagonal in the local energy eigenbasis\cite{footnote2}.
 In other words, the reduced density matrix is weekly diagonal\cite{footnote2} in the eigenbasis of the truncated Hamiltonian.
 This theorem suggests that the eigenbasis of the subsystem Hamiltonian is not that much different from the Schmidt basis.
 It is equivalent to say that $p(e_j)$'s are close to the Schmidt coefficients.
-One can then guess that although the Shannon entropy calculated by using $p(e_j)$'s is for sure bigger than the von Neumann entropy, it should not be too far from it.
-For example, one can guess that the Shannon entropy in this case follows the area law for gapped systems and has logarithmic behavior for critical systems.
-In the rest of this paper, we will show that indeed this argument is correct and the Shannon entropy of the subsystem energy follows closely the von Neumann entanglement entropy.
+One can then guess that although the R\'enyi entropy calculated by using $p(e_j)$'s is for sure bigger than the R\'enyi entanglement entropy, it should not be too far from it.
+For example, one can guess that the R\'enyi entropy in this case follows the area law for gapped systems and has logarithmic behavior for critical systems.
+In the rest of this paper, we will show that indeed this argument is correct and the R\'enyi entropy of the subsystem energy follows closely the R\'enyi entanglement entropy.